Lee Lab members

-Jonathan is a third year doctoral student in Dr. Lee's lab.
+Jonathan is a fifth year doctoral student in Dr. Lee's lab.
 He attended Wheaton College where he received a Bachelor's of Art in Psychology.
-His research interests include stigma, help seeking behaviors, and minority mental health.
+His research interests include stigma, help seeking behaviors, disability and caregiver issues, suicide, and minority mental health.

 Dylan Saks is a student in the Master’s Rehabilitation and Mental Health Counseling program.
 He attended the University of California- Berkeley where he received a Bachelor’s of Art in Psychology.
 He did research in cognitive neuroscience studying primary motor cortex inhibition during movement preparation.
 He is passionate about the intersection of research and clinical application.
 His current research interest is in disability discrimination for those with chronic illness.
 He is particularly interested in the subtle ways in which appraisal and perception influence outcomes and interactions for those with chronic illness.